LucasBorboleta/Baltek/docs/ROADMAP.md

 ## Tasks

+- [ ] Improve the game-play for more fun and more drama; the tactics are not rich enough!
 - [ ] Implement a workaround to the unavailability of the Hub server by TogetherJS.
 - [ ] In HTML pages of "guide", replace rounded pictures with squared pictures.
 - [ ] Redesign as necessary for implementing the simplest AI (random chooser).